AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 >[!NOTE]
 >
-> One repository can be used for multiple themes, but the front-end pipeline configuration should be updated accordingly.
+> One theme repository can be used for multiple themes, but the front-end pipeline configuration should be updated accordingly.

 ### 8. Commit the changes {#committing-the-changes}